 Watch Out For Scammers!

 There are a lot of scammers out there and they will try to mislead you.
 There are two types of scammers.

-The first type are the actual people running the survey site.
+The first type is the actual people running the survey site.
 They will often charge you money for lists of surveys or survey sites.
-You may have to pay $19 or more for a curated list of surveys which supposedly pay better money.
-The idea is that you don't have to sift through all the junk, and you only get the good ones.
+You may have to pay $19 or more for a curated list of surveys that supposedly pay better money.
+The idea is that you don’t have to sift through all the junk, and you only get the good ones.

 I’ve tried a couple of these products, and they never work.
 Total scam.

 This same type of product will actually promote scams within their website.
 Panda Research is one such company, advertising a scam called “Easy Cash on Demand”.
 You’ll see these ads within the content and on the sidebar.